 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to remove from the wall.

 - Inspect for a filter.
 If one is there, pull it out and note the size.

 - Verify the filter type is the one recommended by the manufacturer.

 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Amazing as it may seem, filters can really alter your home's airflow, which is why we recommend checking in with the manufacturer.
-A more expensive HEPA filter that is designed to catch finer dust will obstruct airflow more than a cheaper filter.
+Incredible though it may seem, filters can dramatically alter your home's airflow, which is why we recommend checking in with the manufacturer.
+A more expensive HEPA filter that is designed to catch tinier particles will obstruct airflow more than a cheaper filter.
 With restricted airflow comes more pressure on your system, so you should verify that your HVAC system was engineered to handle it.
 Otherwise, you could experience reduced heating and cooling efficiency in your home, and HVAC parts may die off much faster than otherwise.